learning-maven/maven-training-exercises/exercise_8/README.md

 ## Step 4: Parallel builds!

-Finally, module builds can be run in parallel with the `--threads` flag.
+Module builds can be run in parallel with the `--threads` flag.
 The value can be any number of threads, or a symbolic one like `1C`, which means "1 thread per CPU core" (`1.5C` is also possible e.g.).

 ```shell